It may come as a surprise to many of you, but I’m actually a massive introvert.

 Like I said, it took me a long time to realise that I’m actually an introvert.

 If I am going to be doing a group tour, rather than trying to isolate myself from others completely, I’ll aim to find a smaller group of people who have similar interests and personality traits to myself.
+Smaller group tours are better for me personally, but even amongst larger group tours, you will find smaller groups emerge.

 Having said this, isolating yourself for small amounts of time can be a good idea.